rontarrant/gtkDcoding/docs/_posts/2019-01-11-0000-introduction-to-gtkDcoding.md

 - The *GTK+* runtime will install in `C:\Program Files\gtk-runtime`, and
 - The *D* compiler will install in `C:\D` although most of the action will be in `C:\D\dmd2`.

-So go ahead and get those installed and I’ll wait here…
+So go ahead and get those installed and I’ll wait here...

 ### Local Configuration